tylergreulich/gatsby-blog/src/posts/creating-blog-gatsbyjs-part-two.md

 Last week we started working on making a blog and even made some changes to it, such as swapping the default styles with the header with a new image.
 This week, I'll be showing you how you can start to create Blog posts with Gatsby using GraphQL!

+If you missed the previous post, you can catch up [here](https://github.tylergreulich.io/posts)

 <!-- end -->

 <style>